VALSOLE Newsroom

 Supportive Footwear Comparisons Are Shifting Toward Stability Signals

-More shoppers are comparing stability behavior first, not just cushioning feel, when choosing supportive footwear for daily wear.
+More shoppers are comparing stability behavior first, not just cushioning feel, when choosing supportive footwear for long shifts, walking, and hard-floor routines.

 Why it matters